hunto/hunto.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Tao Huang is a bachelor candidate in School of Computer Science and Technology, Huazhong University of Science and Technology.
-Now He works as the Research Intern at [Sensetime](https://www.sensetime.com).
+Now he works as the Research Intern at [Sensetime](https://www.sensetime.com).
 His research interests lie within deep learning for Computer Vision, particularly in Neural Architecture Search, Channel Pruning and Face Recognition.